The SALSA MLPA Probemix P090 BRCA2 is an in vitro diagnostic (IVD)1

 Breast and ovarian carcinomas are among the most common malignancies in developed countries.
 The majority of cases are considered sporadic, but in a substantial portion, a clear history of cases within a family is present.
 The BRCA1 and BRCA2 proteins are associated with the activation of double-strand break repair and homologous recombination and are important in maintaining genomic stability.
 Germline mutations in the BRCA1

 genes are linked to a high risk of young-onset hereditary breast and ovarian cancer.
-Features characteristic of hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease, and more frequent occurrence of disease among male relatives.
+Features characteristic for hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease and more frequent occurrence of diseases such as prostate and breast cancer among male relatives.
 Mutations in the BRCA1

-Deletions or duplications are more frequent for BRCA1
+mutation is 11-17%, compared to 1-2% in the general population.
+Deletions and duplications are more frequent for BRCA1

 Biallelic pathogenic variants of BRCA2

 can result in Fanconi Anemia (FA) type D1.
 FA is characterized by physical abnormalities (such as short stature or abnormal skin pigmentation), bone marrow failure and increased risk for malignancies.
 The incidence of FA in general is 1:160,000, of which type D1 comprises around 3% of the cases.
 FA type D1 is associated with early-onset acute leukaemia and solid tumours.
 More information on FA is available at https://www.ncbi.nlm.nih.gov/books/NBK1401/